LeonardoVal/ludorum-game-reversi.js/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

 Reversi board game implementation to use with game framework [Ludorum](http://github.com/LeonardoVal/ludorum.js).
-It supports loading with AMD (with [RequireJS](http://requirejs.org/)) or a script tag (sets `ludorum_gamepack` in the global namespace).
+It supports loading with AMD (with [RequireJS](http://requirejs.org/)) or a script tag.

 ## License